Food Integrity and Food Safety Culture

 - July 9, 2019

-- Category: Articles, Food Defence, Food integrity, Food Safety Culture, Latest News, RQA Group, Training
+- Categories: Articles, Food Defence, Food integrity, Food Safety Culture, Latest News, RQA Group, Training

 Food Integrity is a hot topic in the industry just now.
 But what does it mean and how does another hot topic, Food Safety Culture, fit in?
 This article aims to clarify these terms and outlines how you can start to implement Food Integrity in your business and the challenges you may face.